equinor/sdp-flux/base/gitlab/gitlab-setup.md

 [And follow these steps](https://gitlab.com/gitlab-org/gitlab-ce/issues/56403#note_136382583)

+**If this fails, likely you do not have the correct content in gitlab-rails-secret** this might have changed between gitlab versions (upgrading).
+Will need to double check on this.

 There have been some occurences where running the above step still give http 500 on the /admin/runners page.
 In test environments you can delete the contents of the table. `DELETE FROM ci_runners;`, and you should get access. __BE careful__ attempting this in production environments without backups of both kubernetes secrets and the Postgres database.

 ## Unable to register Gitlab runners